RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 ## The Decred Pre-mine

-An differentiating feature of **Decred** is it's unique hybridised PoW/PoS security and consensus mechanism.
+A differentiating feature of **Decred** is it's unique hybridised PoW/PoS security and consensus mechanism.
 In order to secure the chain at launch, it was necessary that a majority of honest actors, with an appreciation of the project's philosophy, participate in the Proof-of-Stake ticket system.

 For **Decred's**, the design decision was to launch the protocol with a pre-mine totaling 1.68M DCR, equivalent to 8% of the total 21M supply.
 Half (4%, 840k DCR) was airdropped free to community members to enhance coin distribution and bootstrap security and governance.
 The other half was  purchased by the founding team at a rate of $0.49/DCR either in exchange for their own money or their future development time.

 Community registration to participate in the airdrop was [transparently publicised](https://bitcointalk.org/index.php?topic=1290358.0) one month prior to the window close and over 8,793 submissions were received and filtered to remove duplicates and false entries.
 Airdrop participants were required to provide a Decred wallet address, as well as a link to a social media identity that showed some interest in cryptocurrency.
 Ultimately, [282.63795424 DCR was awarded to a total of 2,972 participants](https://docs.decred.org/advanced/premine/#airdrop).

 For miners, [v0.0.4 of cgminer](https://github.com/decred/cgminer/releases) was available at the time of **Decred's** launch and [ccminer v1.7.2 released 3 days later](https://github.com/tpruvot/ccminer/releases/tag/1.7.2-tpruvot) to ensure permissionless access to Proof-of-Work mining.
-Decred code was available in almost all operating systems imaginable.
+Decred code was available on almost all operating systems imaginable.

 Details of the **Decred** pre-mine are available in full as part of the [project documentation](https://docs.decred.org/advanced/premine/) and the [block 1 transaction](https://dcrdata.decred.org/tx/5e29cdb355b3fc7e76c98a9983cd44324b3efdd7815c866e33f6c72292cb8be6).